THEXN/TShock/Home.md

 </p>

 * Download: [official](https://github.com/TShock/TShock/releases) or [experimental](#experimental-downloads).
-* Download: [plugins](https://github.com/Pryaxis/TShock/wiki/Plugins) that work with TShock, [plugins for OTAPI](https://github.com/topics/otapi), TSAPI, and Terraria.
+* Download: [plugins](https://github.com/Pryaxis/TShock/wiki/Plugins) that work with TShock, [plugins that work with OTAPI](https://github.com/topics/otapi), TSAPI, and Terraria.
 * Join [Discord](https://discord.gg/Cav9nYX).
 * Talk on [GitHub discussions](https://github.com/Pryaxis/TShock/discussions) to ask for help, chat, and other things.
 This is the best way to get help if Discord isn't your thing.
 * For news, follow [@Pryaxis](https://twitter.com/Pryaxis) on Twitter.